talk about weather in English

 Conversation Tips for Giving or Receiving Presents

-How to Talk about Weather in English
+How to Say Weather in English

 Conversation starters with weather